 Staying at our home base during the holiday season offers us a chance to visit some of the great attractions found throughout Kansas City.
 A recent visit to the 18th & Vine area gave us an opportunity to meet with Bob Kendrick, the president of the Negro Leagues Baseball Museum.
 On a chilly Saturday morning, we met with him at the museum to hear more about this often neglected piece of American sports history.

-We want to thank the Negro Leagues Baseball Museum for their hospitality.
+We want to thank the Negro Leagues Baseball Museum for its hospitality.
 Rest assured that all opinions are our own.

 Exploring the Negro Leagues Baseball Museum

 We passed into the hall that leads toward more exhibits.
 The museum is laid out in a path around the ball diamond we had seen upon entry.
-At various points you can see out onto the field, but are always separated from it by some obstacle, just as the ball players had been restricted from playing in the major leagues.
+At various points, you can see out onto the field but are always separated from it by some obstacle, just as the ballplayers had been restricted from playing in the major leagues.
 As we moved along, we could follow the timeline of what occurred in the Negro League, as well as what was happening throughout the United States.
-This unique look allows visitors to better understand the relationship of external forces on the league.
+This unique look allows visitors to better understand the relationship of external forces in the league.